 Court Records are public records and available to anyone.
 They include a court case file that includes a docket and any of the documents and filings filed in the court case.
 You can access the court records on their website, or at Clerk of Court office in the county where the case was filed.

 Each state keeps a record of their state citizen’s criminal history.
 These databases are all connected so you can track criminal histories from any other state.
-You can go to courthouse and check in person, or check online.
-You must know which county the crime occured in, and if it was in a completely different state, you may have to pay for a more comprehensive search.
+You can go to the courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and if it was in a completely different state, you may have to pay for a more comprehensive search.

 A criminal history search you will be able to find out if a person has ever been arrested, charged or convicted for any crimes, which can include: